kardianos/service/README.md

 It also can be used to detect how a program is called, from an interactive terminal or from a service manager.

-## TODO
+## BUGS
+ * Dependencies field is not implemented for Linux systems and Launchd.
  * OS X when running as a UserService Interactive will not be accurate.
- * Determine if UserService should remain in main configuration.
- * Hook up Dependencies field for Linux systems and Launchd.